pedropalau/c-exercises/README.md

 ## TBD

 * [ ] Implements tests
+* [x] Configure clang-format for code styling
-* [ ] Use Makefile for automatic code checking and testin
+* [ ] Use Makefile for automatic code checking and testing